-File Form 8038-GC, and any attachments, with the Department of the Treasury, Internal Revenue Service Center, Ogden, UT 84201.
+File Form 8038-GC and any attachments at the following address.

+Department of the Treasury Internal Revenue Service Center Ogden, UT 84201

-Private delivery services.
-You can use certain private delivery services designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
-These private delivery services include only the following:
+Private delivery services (PDS).
+You can use certain PDS designated by the IRS to meet the "timely mailing as timely filing/paying" rule for tax returns and payments.
+These PDS include only the following: